 - Customers at supermarkets and shops.

-- TV hosts can remove their face masks at least 3 meters away from any production equipment or any other persons on set.
+- TV hosts can remove their face masks at least 3 meters away from any production equipment or other persons on set.

 - In the case of gyms or other similar establishments, face masks must be worn by trainers and staff.
-Customers do not need to wear a mask, but a special type of mask meant for physical activity is recommended.
+Customers do not need to wear a mask, but a special mask meant for physical activity is recommended.